nnaumenko/metaf/docs/sphinx/api_reference.rst

 	Uninterrupted sequence of two or more groups which were not recognised by parser is represented by a single UnknownGroup rather than sequence of several UnknownGroup.
 E.g. entire text "LAST NO AMDS" will be represented by a single UnknownGroup.

-	.. note:: UnknownGroup does not store any information but the text not recognised by parser may be acquired via `GroupInfo::rawString`.
+	.. note:: UnknownGroup does not store any information but the text not recognised by parser may be acquired via :cpp:var:`GroupInfo::rawString`.

 	**Acquiring group data**